MaiColee/php-ecommerce/README.md

 # php-ecommerce
-Basic ecommerce site demonstration using CRUD/CSS/Bootstrap/PHP/HTML Test data provided aside from images in the SQL files, Test images omitted due to lack of licensing.
+Basic ecommerce site demonstration using CRUD/CSS/Bootstrap/PHP/HTML

+Test data provided aside from images in the SQL files.

+Test images omitted due to lack of licensing.

 Data uses HTML syntax for formatting in the database.